 Key characteristics of permanent magnet synchronous motor are:

 - A close relative of the brushless DC motor

 - Permanent magnet rotor and windings on the stator

-- Sinusoidal back electromagnetic field (EMF) waveforms of the windings
+- Sinusoidal back electromotive field (EMF) waveforms of the windings

 - Controlled with sinusoid waveforms: matches the back EMF waveform of each winding

 Application presentation: we drive efficiency in drives - our expertise for your optimal drive systems

 We drive efficiency in drives.
 Our expertise for your optimal drive systems.
 The presented slide-set from the webinar is also available for download, so you have all the valuable overviews in one PDF.